chandanpradhan29/js-basic/README.md

 # js-basic
-this js basic taught by hitesh (chain and  code YT)
+this is  js basic taught by hitesh (chain and  code YT)